-A shard is a division within a keyspace.
-A shard typically contains one MySQL master and many MySQL slaves.
+A shard is a subset of a keyspace.
+A keyspace will always contain one or more shards.
+A shard typically contains one MySQL master and potentially many MySQL replicas.

-Each MySQL instance within a shard has the same data (excepting some replication lag).
-The slaves can serve read-only traffic (with eventual consistency guarantees), execute long-running data analysis tools, or perform administrative tasks (backup, restore, diff, etc.).
+Each MySQL instance within a shard has identical data (if we ignore any replication lag).
+The replicas can serve read-only traffic (with eventual consistency guarantees), execute long-running data analysis queries, or perform administrative tasks (backup, restore, diff, etc.).

 An unsharded keyspace is a keyspace with only a single shard.
 Vitess names the shard 0 (or sometimes -) by convention.
 When sharded, a keyspace has N shards with non-overlapping data.
 The number of shards in a keyspace can vary depending on the use-case and load characteristics, some Vitess users have hundreds of shards in some keyspaces.

 80-FF == 8000-FF00.
 Therefore FFFF will be out of the 80-FF range.

 80- means: ‘anything greater than or equal to 0x80

 A hash type vindex produces an unsigned 64 bit integer as output.
 This means that all integers less than 0x8000000000000000 will fall in shard -80.
 Any number with the highest bit set will be >= 0x8000000000000000, and will therefore belong to shard 80-.

 This left-justified approach allows you to have keyspace ids of arbitrary length.
 However, the most significant bits are the ones on the left.

 For example an md5 hash produces 16 bytes.
 That can also be used as a keyspace id.